Carfax, Inc.

-CARFAX, Inc. is an American company that provides vehicle data to individuals and businesses.
-Its best-known product is the CARFAX Vehicle History Report.
-Other products include vehicle listings, car valuation, and buying and maintenance advice.
+Carfax, Inc. (stylized CARFAX) is an American technology company specializing in vehicle data products for consumers and businesses.
+CARFAX products include new and used car listings, maintenance tracking, and the CARFAX Vehicle History Report.

 History

 CARFAX was founded in Columbia, Missouri in 1984 by Ewin Barnett III and Robert Daniel Clark.
 In 1986, by working closely with the Missouri Automobile Dealers Association, the company offered an early version of the CARFAX vehicle history report to the dealer market.
 These reports were developed with a database of 10,000 records and distributed via fax.
 In December 1996, the company launched its website as part of an effort to sell its reports directly to consumers.

 CARFAX has undergone several ownership changes since its founding.
 In the fall of 1999, Carfax became a wholly owned subsidiary of R.L.
 Polk & Company.
 In 2013, IHS acquired Polk and CARFAX.
 In March 2016, IHS had a merger of equals with Markit, becoming IHS Markit.
 On February 28, 2022, S&P Global purchased IHS Markit, and CARFAX became a brand in the company's newly formed S&P Global Mobility business unit.